The Headland Spa Hotel is Cornwall's only 'Five Bubble' rated spa hotel and offers relaxing spa breaks and days on the beautiful north coast.

 What were the treatments like?

-The whole routine is extraordinarily relaxing, more so than a deep-tissue massage allows you, for example.
+The whole routine was extraordinarily relaxing, more so than a deep-tissue massage allows you, for example.
 For the first time ever, I briefly went to sleep on a treatment-table (albeit only for a minute or so), which is very possibly the most relaxed I have ever been.
 There is a real sense that the therapist, for all her hard work, is also a collaborative part of the massage too.
 You aren't just having something done to you, it's a fully participatory experience.
 The sounds played involve plenty of lapping water and the tolling of gentle bells, which makes for a much more hypnotic and involving experience than the usual Enya-type muzak.

 We loved / we didn't love